Weak Solutions in Nonlinear Poroelasticity with Incompressible Constituents

 Since the above can be applied to {\em any} weak solution in the sense of Defintion \ref{zeroAsol} having also the additional property that $\bu \in C([0,T];\bV)$, we can apply it to the difference of two such solutions.
 This provides a continuous dependence estimate.
 The standard argument then yields uniqueness of these solutions through the above estimate, if all data and sources are identified for two weak solutions.

 This concludes the proof of Theorem \ref{th:main1}.

-\begin{remark} At this juncture, uniqueness requires that the data for $\bu_0 \equiv 0$ to deduce that the solution is identically zero; it is not sufficient (yet) that only the divergence $\nabla \cdot \bu_0 \equiv 0$ to deduce the solution is zero. \end{remark}
+\begin{remark} At this juncture, uniqueness requires that { all of the data for $\bu_0$ vanish in order to deduce that the solution is identically zero; it is not sufficient (yet) that only the divergence $\nabla \cdot \bu_0$ vanish to deduce that the solution is zero. } \end{remark}